 Figure 7a shows the relative humidity from the aircraft overlain with surface precipitation rate estimated from the radar network (red).
 The flight leg crossed three cloud bands (RH ≥ 100%,), identified as bands B1-B3 in Fig. 8, with B1 and B2 clearly precipitating at the time of crossing (no cloud was encountered at aircraft altitude during the passage of B0).
 Note how the wind speed is lower in the bands than in the clearer air in between (Fig. 7b).
 The aircraft turned around at 1516 UTC and crossed B3 again at 1517 UTC heading southwards, experiencing a sharp drop in wind speed.
 The maximum wind speed measured at 650 m altitude on the northern flank of B3 was 46 m s-1 (103 mph); the aircraft was then immediately east of Tiree where the maximum 10 m gust was 36 m s-1 (80 mph).

 Panels 7c and 7d show measurements of liquid and ice number concentrations across the bands, from the Cloud Droplet Probe (CDP) and CIP-100 respectively.
 The clouds contained mixed liquid and ice, with relatively high concentrations of ice particles, images of which (Fig. 9a) reveal the presence of columnar crystals characteristic of secondary ice formed by the Hallett-Mossop process.
 Significant ice concentrations were also found in regions sub-saturated with respect to ice.
 One of the main objectives of DIAMET was to quantify diabatic heating and cooling rates using the observed microphysics, to compare with and improve model simulations.
 As an example of this, a Lagrangian parcel model based on that used in Connolly et al (2012) was initialised along this section of the flight with the observed ice particle size distributions, along with the relative humidity calculated using measurements from the WVSS-II tunable diode laser hygrometer.
 Ice particle size distributions, from 0.1 to 6 mm diameter, were taken from the CIP-100 probe, which agreed well with other probes in the size range below 1 mm (Fig. 9b).
 The parcel model was run over a ten second period from each point along the flight at 1 s intervals, to compute rates of change of ice mass, which were then converted into an instantaneous temperature increment, equivalent to a diabatic heating/cooling rate (Fig. 7e).
-These calculations assumed spherical particles and fitted negative exponential functions to the observed particle size distributions, the same assumptions as in many bulk microphysical parameterization schemes used in operational NWP models, including that of the Met Office (Wilson and Ballard, 1999).
+These calculations assumed spherical particles and fitted negative exponential functions to the observed particle size distributions, the same assumptions as in many bulk microphysical parameterization schemes used in operational numerical weather prediction models, including that of the Met Office (Wilson and Ballard, 1999).
 Further details of this method are given in Dearden et al (2013) who show that these assumptions introduce an error in the heating rate calculations of up to a factor of two when compared with those using an explicit bin-resolved calculation taking into account ice crystal habit and the observed size distribution.

 The regions of diabatic heating between 1510 and 1511 UTC, and between 1513 and 1514 UTC both coincide with decreases in wind speed, consistent with transport of lower-momentum air from below in convective plumes.
-By contrast, the large instantaneous cooling rates in the clear air in between coincide with both minima (1512) and maxima (151630) in wind speed.
+By contrast, the large instantaneous cooling rates in the clear air in between coincide with both minima (1512) and maxima (1516) in wind speed.
 This raises the question of whether the cloud and precipitation bands are instrumental in mixing (or transporting) high-momentum air down towards the surface.
 We now examine surface wind observations during the passage of the bands.